Nadia27/Wiki-API/README.md

   **GET - READ**

   **POST - CREATE**
-    * POST should go to a collection of resources rather than a specific resource
+    * POST route should go to a collection of resources rather than a specific resource

-  **PUT - PATCH - UPDATE**
+  **PUT - PATCH - UPDATE**  <br/>

-    * Difference between PUT and patch
+  Difference between PUT and patch  <br/>

   **PUT** - updating by sending an entirely new entry to replace the previous one.

   **PATCH** - only sends the piece of data that needs to updated

   **DELETE - DELETE**